OrlovDiga/Sintez-AT-Task/README.md

 ```

 Next, you need to navigate in the terminal to the directory where you created docker-compose.yml.
-And enter the command docker-compose up. Сongratulations, you have launched the application!
+And enter the command `docker-compose up`. Сongratulations, you have launched the application!

 ### Second